 Community Events Listing Article

-Do you have an event, festival, celebration or important date that 103.1 Virgin Radio should know about?
+Do you have an event, festival, celebration or important date that BOUNCE 99.9 should know about?

-- Events or activities must be open and have broad appeal to the general community within Manitoba.
+- Events or activities must be open and have broad appeal to the general community within the Winnipeg Metropolitan Region.
 We will not list 'members only' events, events for discrete interest groups or specific professions, or activities where participants are required to be affiliated with the organisers.

 - Only "one off" events will be listed.
 We will not list ongoing activities, event series (eg, a program of workshops or a multi-date training course), sector-specific/professional conferences and seminars, or regular/recurring events such as year-round club meetings, regular sporting fixtures and church